elliotgrigor/keyrate/README.md

 **Note**: Assumes the use of mingw64.

 Produces substantially larger binaries compared to the original.
-(91KB vs 3KB)
+(49KB vs 3KB)

-`make build` or `gcc.exe -O2 -o keyrate.exe keyrate.c`
+`make build` or `gcc.exe -O2 -s -o keyrate.exe keyrate.c`

 Move the built binary into a folder in your PATH.